-The Women and Equalities Select Committee (WEC) is continuing an inquiry into whether fathers are being failed in the workplace.
+In September 2017, the Women and Equalities Select Committee continued a January 2017 inquiry into whether fathers are being failed in the workplace.

-- Sharing care between fathers and mothers is the key to reducing the Gender Pay Gap
+- Sharing care between fathers and mothers is key to reducing the gender pay gap

-- Many fathers want to fulfil their caring responsibilities for their children
+- Many fathers want to fulfill their caring responsibilities for their children

 - The Government’s flagship policy of Shared Parental Leave, introduced in 2015, is likely to have little impact, with a predicted take-up rate of just 2-8%.